 For Roman Reigns, the shocking loss to Lesnar seems to verify the fact that he can’t beat Lesnar and needs to move on to something else.
 While Reigns has main evented 4 WrestleManias in a row, he’s still being booed and even though WWE tried to make him look like a hero against the part-timer Lesnar, another loss really signals yet again that a big change is needed.

-Aside from those two shocking match results, WrestleMania 34 delivered the return of Daniel Bryan which was a much needed feel good moment, the WWE in-ring debut of Ronda Rousey who showed she is a wrestling megastar in the making, and a much needed heel turn for Shinsuke Nakamura who lost to AJ Styles in what we would consider a mild upset as well.
+Aside from those two shocking match results, WrestleMania 34 delivered the return of Daniel Bryan which was a needed feel-good moment, the WWE in-ring debut of Ronda Rousey who showed she is a wrestling megastar in the making, and a much-needed heel turn for Shinsuke Nakamura who lost to AJ Styles in what we would consider a mild upset as well.

 One of the most debated moments of the night was Braun Strowman’s choice of tag team partner for his match against “The Bar.”
 Leading up to the match, rumors of names like Hulk Hogan, Rey Mysterio, Elias, Big Show, and others were circulating, but in the end, Braun chose a child out of the crowd to be his partner.
 We felt this was very odd and an experimental type of move – something you would see on any show BUT WrestleMania.
 Braun and “Nicholas” went on to win the tag titles while the Internet went to war either for or against the move, with some just moving on to making memes about the whole situation.